Bayt-al-Hikmah/Flask/Workshop5/Workshop5.md

         # ... login logic ...
         pass
 ```
-We can override the default rate limit and apply a much higher limit to a protected endpoint for a logged-in user, for example here we set 100 api call per minute:
+We can also override the default rate limit and apply a much higher limit to a protected endpoint for a logged-in user we do that by adding `override_defaults=True` argument, for example here we set 100 api call per minute:
 ```python
 # In api/Tasks.py
 from limiter import limiter